orb-community/orb/python-test/docs/index.md

 * Edit sink password
 * Edit sink tags
 * Check if is possible cancel operations with no change
-* Remove sink
+* Remove sink using correct name
-* Check if removal is not allowed without correct name
+* Remove sink using incorrect name

 ## Policies

-* Check if policy creation when no agent is provisioned has an alert message (backend)
+* Check if total policies on policies' page is correct
-* Check if total policies on policies page is correct
+* Create policy with invalid name (regex)
-* Check if regex matches
+* Create policy with no agent provisioned
 * Create policy with duplicate name
 * Create policy with description
 * Create policy without description